 Those genetically predisposed to Type 2 may even be able to stave it off.

-Albert Einstein College of Medicine of Yeshiva University in New York.
+"There's a lock and a key," said obesity specialist David Edelson, an assistant clinical professor of medicine at Albert Einstein College of Medicine of Yeshiva University in New York.
 "The key is a bad lifestyle that leads to weight gain around the gut."

 The fact that many people assume that Type 1's also can do something to avoid getting diabetes is a sore spot.